realshafer/RNBO-Plugin/README.md

 Now you have a choice of what build system you want to use.
 Any one of the following will work:

-- `cmake .. -G Xcode` (create an Xcode project)
-- `cmake .. -G "Visual Studio 16"` (create a Visual Studio 2019 project)
-- `cmake .. -G Ninja` (use Ninja to build)
+- `cmake ..`
-- `cmake ..` (just use the default, which will be `make` on MacOS, Linux and other Unix-like platforms)

-You might be wondering which on is "best".
-We say, if you're familiar with Xcode or Visual Studio or Ninja, just go with that.
 This might be a good time to get a snack, as CMake can take a few minutes to get everything ready, especially when generating the build files for the first time.
 You may also see a number of warnings in the console, which you can (probably) safely ignore.

 Once CMake has finished generating your build system, you can finally build your project.